askpass implementation for doas

-As I was trying to move away from using sudo to instead be using doas, mostly due to recent security concerns, I had yet to find any solution for the missing ASKPASS functionality.
+As I was trying to move away from using sudo to instead be using doas, mostly due to recent security concerns1, I had yet to find any solution for the missing ASKPASS functionality.
 So instead of creating a fork of doas that I would have to maintain, I instead found a quite obvious solution using expect and tcl.
 I wrote this short script which in its current state have a pseudo dependency of dmenu.

 #!/usr/bin/expect --